 Polyphagous Shot Hole Borer

 PSHB in CaliforniaThe Polyphagous Shot Hole Borer (PSHB) is a new pest in Southern California.
-This boring beetle, from the group of beetles known as ambrosia beetles, drills into trees and brings with it a fungus (Fusarium sp.).
-The PSHB attacks many species of trees, but many species are resistant to the fungus it carries.
+This boring beetle, from the group of beetles known as ambrosia beetles, drills into trees and brings with it a pathogenic fungus (Fusarium euwallacea), as well as other fungal species that appear to help establish the colonies.
+The PSHB attacks many species of trees, but some trees are resistant to the fungus it carries.
 The beetle is dark brown to black and tiny, with females between 0.07 and 0.1 inches long, and males even smaller, usually about 0.05 inches long.
 Pregnant females bore through the tree’s bark, creating galleries under the bark.
 They plant the fungus in these galleries, where it grows and spreads throughout a susceptible tree.
 The female then lays her eggs in these galleries and when the eggs hatch, the larvae eat the fungus.
 The larvae develop into adults in about a month.
 Many more of the larvae develop into females than males, and the females mate with the males (their brothers) while still in the gallery.
 The pregnant females then pick up some of the fungus in their mouths, and leave through the entry holes created by their mothers to start the process again.